 - Stay Calm and Courteous: Keep the interaction civil.
 Avoid confrontations or admitting fault.

-- Do Not Accept or Offer Cash Settlements: It’s important not to settle the matter privately on the spot, as this can complicate legal and insurance processes.
+- Do Not Accept Or Offer Cash Settlements: It’s important not to settle the matter privately on the spot, as this can complicate legal and insurance processes.

-The Role of Police in Uninsured Motorist Accidents
+The Role Of Police In Uninsured Motorist Accidents

 The involvement of law enforcement is a crucial component in handling accidents with uninsured drivers.